 What is the Purpose of the Asset Turnover Ratio?

 The asset turnover ratio is a good indicator for measuring the health of a business and how efficient a company is in utilizing its assets to generate revenue.
 The higher the ratio, the better the business is performance-wise.
-On the other hand, a lower ratio may entail a problem with one or more of the asset categories comprising total assets – inventory, receivables, or fixed assets.
+On the other hand, a lower ratio may indicate a problem with one or more asset categories comprising total assets – inventory, receivables, or fixed assets.

-Obsolete inventory or sluggish sales can affect the numbers.
-Same with receivables – the collection may take too long and credit accounts may pile up.
-Fixed assets such as property, plant, and equipment (PP&E) could be unproductive instead of being put to use to their full capacity.
+Obsolete inventory or sluggish sales can bloat the numbers.
+Same with receivables – collections may take too long and credit accounts may pile up.
+Fixed assets such as property, plant, and equipment (PP&E) could be unproductive instead of being used to their full capacity.

-All these categories are closely monitored to ascertain the validity when using the asset turnover ratio.
+All these categories should be closely managed to improve the asset turnover ratio.

 Video Explanation of Asset Turnover Ratio